Exceptional image quality paired with an exceptional build quality are the hallmarks of the Zeiss 35mm f/1.4 Distagon T* ZE Lens.

 Strong vignetting is partly responsible for the characteristic "look" this lens delivers at f/1.4 - review the f/1.4 aperture example in the aperture comparison examples above to see the "look" I'm referring to.
 APS-C format sensor users will see a just-noticeable 1 stop of shading in the corners at f/1.4.

-The Zeiss ZE 35 f/1.4 does an excellent job at controlling CA (Chromatic Aberration).
+The Zeiss ZE 35 f/1.4 does an excellent job at controlling CA (Chromatic Aberration) and coma.
 Distortion is also very well controlled with only a slight amount of barrel distortion visible in full frame images.
 The ZE 35mm f/1.4 avoids flare rather well, but is not completely flare free.

 The Zeiss 35mm f/1.4 Distagon T* ZE Lens has beautiful bokeh (background blur quality) and, again, can create a beautiful background blur when the subject is moderately close as seen in the aperture comparison earlier in the review.